Welcome to the little page for Transformers aimed at little kids, typically

 - Deep Water Rescue High Tide: Second wave of the

-assortment above, not bad.
-While the giant robot seen in the cartoon is
+Megabots, not bad.
+While the giant robot seen in the cartoon is pretty much

-pretty much impossibly cheaty in its transformation, they did a decent job
+impossibly cheaty in its transformation, they did a decent job with this toy

 - Copter Crane Blades: Another in the